 Symptoms must be understood in terms of a person's cultural background.
-A nurse who understands that a client's symptoms are influenced by culture will be able to advocate for the client to a greater degree than a nurse who believes that culture is of little relevance.
+A nurse who understands that a patient's symptoms are influenced by culture will be able to advocate for the patient to a greater degree than a nurse who believes that culture is of little relevance.
 The distractors are untrue statements.

-PTS: 1 DIF: Cognitive Level: Understand (Comprehension) TOP: Nursing Process: Implementation MSC: Client Needs: Psychosocial Integrity
+PTS: 1 DIF: Cognitive Level: Understand (Comprehension) REF: Page 1-27 TOP: Nursing Process: Implementation MSC: Client Needs: Psychosocial Integrity

-18. A nurse is part of a multidisciplinary team working with groups of depressed clients.
-One group of clients receives supportive interventions and antidepressant medication.
+18. A nurse is part of a multidisciplinary team working with groups of depressed patients.
+One group of patients receives supportive interventions and antidepressant medication.
 The other group receives only medication.
 The team measures outcomes for each group.
 Which type of study is evident?